polirritmico/telescope-lazy-plugins.nvim/README.md

 > [lazy.nvim](https://github.com/folke/lazy.nvim) configurations.

 ⚡ Simply search the plugin name and open its configuration at the corresponding line.
-No matter if it is in a unique file, grouped with other plugins in the same file, grouped in the same table or if is only a dependency.
+No matter if the config is in a unique file, grouped in the same file with other plugins configs, grouped in a big table or splitted across multiple plugin dependencies.

-⚡ No more head overload trying to remember in which file you changed that plugin option, or searching through files to check for overlapping configurations.
+⚡ No more head overload trying to remember in which file you changed that plugin option or searching through files to check for overlapping configs.

+⚡ Add custom entries for your special needs like config distributions, custom configurations files or custom utilities.

+⚡ Quickly execute builtin actions on the selected entry:

-⚡ Quickly open the selected plugin repository webpage in your browser with a single keystroke (`<C-g>x`).
+- Open the selected repository webpage (`<C-g>x`).

-⚡ Quickly open the repository local clone directory (`<C-g>r`) or a `live_grep` picker (`<C-g>l`).
+- Open the selected repository local clone directory (`<C-g>r`).
+- Open a `live_grep` picker from the selected repository local clone directory path (`<C-g>l`).

-⚡ Add custom entries for your special needs.
+- Create your custom actions.

 The plugin check the current `LazyPluginSpec`, extract each plugin data and generate the full filepath for each with the corresponding line number, so the